-Click To Mail Smartly button and you would be redirected to the new mail message tab and the subject line is already filled with the subject.
+Click the To Mail Smartly button and you would be redirected to the new mail message tab and the subject line is already filled with the subject.

 Auto-populate Date in outlook subject line

-To do so here is the step by step tutorial ~
+To do so here is the step-by-step tutorial ~

-The majority of Outlook users enter the date, time, or both manually in the subject line, which is hectic to enter every time.
+Most Outlook users enter the date, time, or both manually in the subject line, which is hectic to enter every time.